 Head of Department: Mr D J Haslam

-We seek to engage students on a personal journey via the RE & Philosophy curriculum.
+The Religious Education curriculum has been designed to engage students on a personal journey.
 Our mission is to empower the students to build their own authentic world view to become fully actualised individuals and active citizens.
 The department's work and ethos contributes to the promotion of the pupils' spiritual, moral, social and cultural development: